ingadhoc/sale/sale_stock_ux/README.rst

 #.
 Integrate delivery status with returns logic.
 #.
 Propagate Internal Notes from SO to pickings.
 #.
 Add procurement group field on sale orders for technical features.
 #.
-Add moves on sale order line form view (only for technical features).
-#.
 Add selection field to force "Delivery" status of a sale order, available only for admin with tecH features.
 #.
 Add parameter in settings to propagate the UoM from the sale order to the picking.